censoredplanet/censoredplanet-analysis/docs/merged_reduced_scans_table.md

 # Reduced Table

-The table `firehook-censoredplanet.derived.merged_reduced_scans` contains filtered and pre-aggregated data to be used in the Censored Planet dashboard.
+The table `firehook-censoredplanet.derived.merged_reduced_scans_vN` (where N is a version number) contains filtered and pre-aggregated data to be used in the Censored Planet dashboard.

+This table is evolving and will change in backwards incompatible ways.
+When a backwards-incompatible change happens the version number will increment.
+Older version of the table will be deleted.

+The view `firehook-censoredplanet.derived.merged_reduced_scans` points to the latest version of the table above.
+If you would like to deal with backwards-incompatible changes yourself rely on this view instead of the table directly.

 The table is created by the script [merged_reduced_scans.sql](../table/queries/merged_reduced_scans.sql).